-The 16-year-old, who had been undergoing chemotherapy, died from complications of the disease, said Dr. Antonio Cabrera, the legal representative for the hospital.
+The teen died from complications of the disease, said Dr. Antonio Cabrera, the legal representative for the hospital.

 Her case stirred debate in her country, as her life was potentially at risk because of anti-abortion laws in the Dominican Republic.

-The teen's body did not respond to the chemotherapy, and her condition worsened overnight, Cabrera said.
+Her body rejected a blood transfusion and did not respond to the chemotherapy, and her condition worsened overnight, Cabrera said.

 Her body also rejected a blood transfusion on Thursday, he said.

-The patient then suffered a miscarriage early Friday, followed by cardiac arrest, he said.
-Doctors were unable to revive her.
+She then suffered a miscarriage early Friday, followed by cardiac arrest, and doctors were unable to revive her.